marionebl/jogwheel/documentation/api.md

 # constructor

-Creates a new JogWheel instance
+Creates a new jogwheel instance

 **Parameters**